 - Oversized sheet of paper (ideally 18″ x 24″)

 - Parchment paper

 Fold the oversized sheet of paper in half lengthwise, then fold in half crosswise.
 From the folded corner, draw a diagonal line to the opposite corner.
 You should now have two triangles.
 From the same corner, draw two more diagonal lines, dividing each triangle in half.

-Starting at the bottom left corner, draw slightly U shaped line upward, connecting to the left end of the diagonal line above it.
-From this point, draw another U shaped line to the next diagonal line, and repeat until you reach the top right corner of the folded paper.
+Starting at the bottom left corner, draw a slightly U-shaped line upward, connecting to the left end of the diagonal line above it.
+From this point, draw another U-shaped line to the next diagonal line, and repeat until you reach the top right corner of the folded paper.